cloudfoundry-attic/bosh-lite/docs/dev.md

 `build-aws` requires `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables to be set

-Additionally, `packer/build-aws` takes optional arguments for base_ami (e.g. ami-864d84ee) and region (e.g. us-east-1) which are to be passed after the required arguments.
+Additionally, `build-aws` takes optional arguments for base_ami (e.g. ami-864d84ee) and region (e.g. us-east-1) which are to be passed after the required arguments.

 The default AMI, ami-d2ff23ba (us-east-1) is a public Ubuntu Trusty amd64 ebs AMI, found at http://cloud-images.ubuntu.com/locator/ec2/.